adrianyau/Final-Project-Tableau/README.md

 The project was to demonstrate visualization techniques with Tableau and show any trends with a data source provided.
 The goal is to turn data comparisons into bars, charts, maps, and plots that are easy to present for the general audience to understand a business objective.

 ## Process
 1. I have chosen Option 2.
-(III) AIRBNB because it would be interesting to map out various listings around the city of New York and find out why is it intriguing for homeowners to rent out their homes and why users are attracted to stay in these places.
+(III) AIRBNB because it would be interesting to map out various listings around the city of New York and find out something interesting with the type of properties and prices to stay at any location.
 2. A map was created to categorize the five (5) boroughs of New York - Manhattan, Brooklyn, Queens, Bronx, and Staten Island.
 3. A pie chart was created to show the percentage of listings between the boroughs of New York.
 4. A bar graph was created to show the total different types of rooms whether private, shared, or fully occupied.